 B. Have employee testimonials throughout the application process.

 Candidates will trust other employees before they trust the “organization” and its senior leadership team.
 Candidates want to know the employee’s perspective and whether it truly matches the social persona of the organization.
 So, the more employee-based information is included in the information given to candidates the better it will be believed.
 Don’t forget this important best hiring practice as it can make a big difference in first impressions.

 2. HOW CAN YOU FIND OUT IF THE CANDIDATE CAN PERFORM THE JOB PRIOR TO HIRING?

 There is no one magic wand that will predict how successful a candidate will be once hired.
 During the hiring phase multiple data points should be collected across a variety of skills.
 One major requirement to making a good hiring decision is to know exactly what skills, abilities, knowledges, and other factors (KSAOs) are necessary for success.
 Then you find assessments that validly, and fairly, measure those KSAO’s.
 While no one assessment will measure skills, and job fit, and organizational fit, some types of assessment are much better than others when it comes to predicting success on the job.
 The requirements for any job can be broken down into 3-4 major categories: Academic skills, Technical Skills, “Soft Skills”, and fit/motivation.
 Contrary to what many people believe the interview is actually very poor at predicting success and evaluating these major success factors.
 Everyone knows that a person won’t be hired without an interview, but the use of assessments can make the interview and hiring process much more accurate.
 Use assessments as a best hiring practice to gauge the candidate’s ability to perform the job function.

 When choosing the right assessment make sure to evaluate the validity/predictability of the assessment, as well as the fairness of the instrument.

-i.
-Soft Skills – ensure the system uses video.
+Ensure the system uses video.
 This helps eliminate the need for reading and makes the assessment fairer.
 For example, if someone is responding to a text-based question and gets the question wrong, is it because they don’t have the skill needed, or is it because they could not read well.

 These assessments are the easiest to evaluate, although not all academic skills tests are the same.
 Look for tests that are practical and focus on workplace situations versus traditional school-based content.
 For example, instead of asking if a person can multiply 8*40 ask the question “if an employee works and 8-hour shift and produces 40 widgets how many widgets per day will he/she produce?”

 This is the topic where the interviewer must evaluate.
 It is difficult to ensure company fit from a testing standpoint because there are no real right or wrong answers.
 It comes down to preferences and organizational culture.
 One way in which tests have been developed is as follows: An organization can “profile” itself to determine its culture.
 Those same factors can then be asked of incoming applicants to see how much of a match there is between the environment that the applicant wants and the culture of the organization.

 3. WHAT TO LOOK FOR IN A RESUME?

 Resumes are probably the oldest but still most used tool for companies to review job candidates.
 In addition to being one of the most used hiring tools, they are also one of the least reliable tools.
 In general, people tend to exaggerate on their resumes, and only include what they know how to do which says nothing about what someone hasn’t experienced or what they don’t know.
 Also, there is no standardized resume content/form so sometimes it is very difficult to compare people’s resumes against each other.
 And with today’s resume services making them look professional is easy for the applicant and really doesn’t say as much about them as it used to.

 Given that resumes will still be evaluated by hiring managers and recruiters there are in fact some things to look for as best hiring practices.
 Here are some tricks to make the resume review and assessment much more accurate and efficient:

-i.
 In today’s times most applicants will “customize” their resume based on the job and requirements of the job.
 Therefore, the more specific as to what the company values and is looking for the better.
 If those necessary skills are published look for key words and experiences in the resume that include those concepts.

-ii.
 One of the problems with resumes is that the review of them appears to be subjective.
 In other words, two different recruiters could read the same resume and come to two different conclusions.
 Therefore, having a standardized process for reviewing resumes and definition of review criteria is very helpful.
 For high-volume positions, use technology to increase objectivity and efficiency.

 Periodic best practices meetings on hiring should be a part of your process if they aren’t already.

-iv.
 One revolutionary way to make the resume screen much more effective is to create a process that collects all the same data from all applicants instead of a free-form resume.
 Essentially, create a resume builder for each applicant to complete that asks the exact questions you are interested in having answered.
 This way every person is being evaluated against the same criteria.

 4. WHAT IS THE BEST WAY TO CHECK REFERENCES?

 When conducting reference checks doing them via a live conversation is always better than having a reference simply respond to written questions.
 Here are a few other best hiring practices for effectively checking references:

-i.
 Ask for at least 3 references.
 The more you have the better, more complete view of the candidate you will get.
 Even if you don’t plan on calling all three references you can still ask for them.

-ii.
 Realize that some organizations will not provide much detail.
 Some organizations are concerned about liability and therefore will simply provide hire date, termination date, and possibly whether the candidate is eligible for rehire.
 In these cases, it’s not too valuable a reference.

 Don’t ask lay-up, or closed-ended questions!
 Think about what you want to learn about the candidate and ask open ended questions around that specific topic.

-iv.
 Try to disguise what you are actually trying to evaluate.
 For example, if you want to find out a weakness of someone simply ask the previous manager how you should coach them once they start the job.
 Ask what coaching the candidate would benefit most from, etc.

-v.
 Check for any obvious red flags (related parties, people caught off guard by the request, etc.).

 Use social media to possibly find mutual connections to someone in the organization.
 These connections may be able to provide some additional insight into the behaviors of the individual.

 5. WHAT IS THE BEST WAY TO INTERVIEW?

 Depending on the job position, the actual interview questions would obviously vary greatly.
 However, generally speaking, there are a few guidelines you should always employ during your interviews as best hiring practices:

-i.
 Don’t do all the talking.
 Sometimes it is easier for a hiring manager to talk rather than ask the questions.
 This normally happens with unseasoned managers but totally defeats the purpose of the interview.
 Be prepared with your questions and keep the interview somewhat formal.

 Many top interviewers will allot 3 hours to speak with a candidate.
 The reason for this is because the more you talk and get to know the candidate, the more they will open up and you can dig in deeper.
 This is especially true with an important hire and probably not realistic for high volume hiring positions.

 Ask the difficult questions.
 Be graceful and empathetic but don’t rush through the tough questions.
 For instance, if there is a gap in the resume, ask about it.
 Don’t be afraid to keep peeling back the onion as it is often the case that one question leads to another that leads to a discovery of something really compelling or something that is a red flag that should be considered.

 The quality of questions asked also makes a difference and there are best practices to follow when it comes to the content in an interview.
 One of the best predictors of future performance is past performance and the questions in the interview should be geared at uncovering what a candidate has done in the past.

-i.
 Use behaviorally-based questions.
 These types of questions ask the person to describe real situations that they have encountered in the past, along with how they responded to the situation.

-ii.
 Avoid making assumptions that certain past experiences automatically mean someone will succeed.
 For example, not all people that play college sports make good leaders.
 Focus the questions on what skills you think people pick up playing college sports and ask about them specifically.

-There are things that can be measured during the interview that related to all questions.
+There are things that can be measured during the interview that are related to all questions.
 An easy example is the evaluation of someone’s oral communication skills.
 There isn’t a specific question in the interview asking about oral communication but the candidate speaks for every answer they give.
 Quantify and use that information in the overall evaluation.

 6. WHAT DO BACKGROUND CHECKS LOOK FOR?

 Today, background checks go beyond the traditional perception of what they used to be.
 Social media has opened up a new type of background check that didn’t exist 10 years ago.
 Different companies have very different needs and philosophies surrounding the use of background checks.
 Some checks are mandated by law (i.e., someone who needs a particular security clearance) and some just make the company feel better about who they are hiring.

-Depending on the job function, you want to be sure the candidate is a good representation of your brand.
+Depending on the job function, you want to be sure the candidate is a good representation of your brand in their social profiles.

 ii.
 Criminal records.